skylerto/skylerto.github.io/resume.md

 ## Experience

-### Business Operations Assistant May/2014 – Ongoing
+### Software Developer June 2016 - Ongoing

-#### E-Services, York University
+#### Indellient Inc.
- - Provide technical support for the Faculty of Liberal Arts and Professional Studies
+- Work in small teams to develop custom software for clients using the Java Spring framework, Hibernate, and AngularJS 2.
- - Resolve internal faculty and student complaints within established guidelines to satisfaction
+- Helped build a database searching index using [Solr](http://lucene.apache.org/solr/) for a client.
+Written in ~2000 lines of Java and XML configuration.
- - Assist in managing the computing inventory for York’s largest department, including both faculty and staff
+- Contributed and managed a Spring batch reporting application for a pristine client.
+The application was designed to be executed as a cron job, or by command-line.
+Upon execution it generated MS Excel documents from an Excel template.
+Written in ~3,000 lines of Java.

 ## Projects